shini4i/argo-watcher/docs/git-integration.md

 > Keep in mind, that `argo-watcher` will use the provided tag value as is, without any validation.
 So, it is up to user to make sure that the tag is valid and can be used for deployment.

-## Deployment Lock
+## Lockdown mode

 Argo-Watcher supports a deployment lock mechanism.
 It can be useful when you want to prevent Argo-Watcher from making changes during the maintenance window.

 There are two ways to enable the deployment lock:

-### Scheduled deployment lock
+### Scheduled Lockdown mode

-In order to create a scheduled deployment lock, you need to set the following environment variables:
+In order to create a scheduled Lockdown mode, you need to set the following environment variables:

 ```yaml
 extraEnvs: